Statesmen & Philosophers

 Young people with ambitions often want to lead politically successful lives that are also morally serious lives.
 Is this possible?
 Can we both do well and be good?
 Or do the demands of political life, the needs of the community, and the dilemmas of leadership, make ordinary morality impossible for those who seek power and influence?

 In this opening week to the Hertog Political Studies Program, led by Professors Benjamin and Jenna Storey, students will engage with these questions through a close reading of Plato’s Gorgias.
 They will reflect on the ethical dilemmas implied by the pursuit of power, in politics and other realms, and on how we should conduct ourselves in a world in which the demands of justice and the demands of political necessity often seem to conflict.

 Jenna Silber Storey is Assistant Professor in Politics and International Affairs at Furman University.
 Her research and writing is focused on the relation of politics and theology in the work of Carl Schmitt and Pierre Manent.

-Jenna Silber Storey is a Lecturer in Political Philosophy in the Department of Politics and International Affairs at Furman University.
+Jenna Silber Storey is Assistant Professor in Politics and International Affairs at Furman University.
 She is also Managing Director of the Tocqueville Program at Furman, an association of students interested in cultivating the ability to reflect on contemporary issues with a perspective informed by the study of the history of political thought.

 Dr. Storey received her PhD from the Committee on Social Thought at the University of Chicago, where she was a John M. Olin Junior Fellow, and her B.A. from the University Professors Program at Boston University, where she also worked as Executive Assistant to the Superintendent for the Boston University-Chelsea Schools Partnership.